nov-lang/nov/README.md

 - write nov website with nov as backend? idk
 - add cache either in cwd or in $XDG_CACHE_HOME/nov/... (ofc finding the dir is handled by known-folders) like \_\_pycache__
-- add the `rune` primitive which represents a unicode code point
+- add the `rune` primitive which represents a unicode code point, need work on AST and Parser
-  - handle char_literal in tokenizer/parser and remove ' notation for strings
+- add attributes to AST and Parser
 - add u8, u16, u32, u64, u128, i8, i16, i32, i64, i128, f32, f64, f80, f128 primitives
   - int = i32 or i64 based on architecture
   - uint = u32 or u64 based on architecture